 In each of the 8 companies' published comparisons with CDs, the 8 firms consistently misstate the limits of FDIC coverage as $100,000 when, thanks to measures taken during the 2008-2009 financial crisis it is $250,000 as we sit here today.

 In each of the 8 company's published comparison's to "Treasury Securities" they flub by stating that Treasury Securities do not keep up with inflation.
 "TIPS" are "treasury securities"

 " On May 1996, the Treasury announced its intention to offer a new type of investment date book entry security with a nominal interest rate linked to the inflation rate on prices or wages...INFLATION PROTECTION securities" Treasury Direct website news archive September 25, 1996.

-Moreover , the "flubbers" are consistent in being incomplete on the tax consequences of treasuries.
+Moreover, the "flubbers" are consistent in being incomplete on the tax consequences of treasuries.
 As IRC 130(d) clearly states obligations of the United States government are a permissible "qualified funding asset".
-Once again let us underscore that TIPS were available well before the date that the Hartford marketing piece (that many of these folks bastardized) existed.
+Once again let us underscore that TIPS were available well before the date that the Hartford marketing piece was produced and subsequently bastardized.

 In the same comparison, 7 out of 8 companies failed to recognize the secondary market for structured settlements at the same time as discussing the secondary market of treasury securities.
 As all of these firms should know structured settlement payment rights can be factored subject to the conditons in IRC 5891 and applicable state law.
 Kudos to Huver & Associates for getting this part right.